-It’s an unfortunate reality that many veterans find it difficult to reintegrate into their communities.
+It’s also an unfortunate reality that many veterans find it difficult to connect with their communities.
 They have a hard time answering the question, “Who am I now I no longer wear the uniform?”
 But, at VIFM, we believe we can help them find a way to transfer many of the skills they may not even know they possess into a new team and a new mission; into a job that provides meaningful, fulfilling work; that can be performed in any city in any market around the world; and allows them to be independent entrepreneurs.

 The team-based structure of working with a crew in filmmaking, video production, or any media enterprise is similar to the teamwork required to operate effectively in the military.
 This familiar environment and work structure helps re-engage veterans and integrate them back into the civilian world.
 Working alongside mentors, teachers, and fellow veterans in the community at large makes them a necessary and integral part of our civilian world.